Heraclea at Latmus: Archaeology

 Among the other buildings whose remains have been identified are three other temples, a theater, a nymphaeum, and a Roman bath.
 On the slopes of the peninsula at the southern end of the city (now occupied by a Byzantine fort) many rock-cut tombs are visible, some of them underwater because of the rise in the level of the lake.
 In the Hellenistic period the old city of Latmos, east of Herakleia, also served as a necropolis; some burials there were made in chamber tombs with marble architectural decoration.

 The city wall of Herakleia is among the best preserved Hellenistic fortifications in the Greek and Roman world.
 Although the construction of the wall has sometimes been attributed to king Maussollos of Caria in the mid-4th century BC, most scholars favor a date in the late 4th or early 3rd century BC and associate the wall with Asander, Lysimachos, Pleistarchos, or Demetrios Poliorketes.
-The original circuit had a total length of c.
-6.5 km, punctuated at intervals by gates and by 65 towers, many of which survive to nearly their original height, preserving doors, windows, stairs, and other architectural features.
-The circuit was later reduced to c.
-4.5 km by a diateichisma or cross wall that eliminated the highest elevations to the northeast.
+The original circuit had a total length of 6.5 km, punctuated at intervals by gates and by 65 towers, many of which survive to nearly their original height, preserving doors, windows, stairs, and other architectural features.
+The circuit was later reduced to 4.5 km by a diateichisma or cross wall that eliminated the highest elevations to the northeast.